ssenmosip/mosip-temp-documentation/FRS-Pre-Registration.md

 ### 2.2.6 Modify Application Data [**[↑]**](#table-of-content)
 The individual can modify the pre-registration data by opting to select the “Modify” option for a specific application.
 The system provides the Demographic form with pre-filled demo details and allows the individual to edit the details as required.
 The system associates the modified demo details with the Pre-Registration Id for which Modify information is initiated.

-Note:Modify application data cannot be done for an expired application
+Note: Modify application data cannot be done for an expired application

 [**Link to design**](/mosip/mosip/blob/master/docs/design/pre-registration/pre-registration-update.md)